 Nearby high power transmitters

 You may get interference from transmitters that are in close proximity.
 Radios or TV stations, an amateur radio transmitter, or other commercial transmitter.
 It is important to note two things.
-First, they are likely licensed to transmit and a lot of consumer equipment has the warning “must not cause, and must accept any interference.”.
+First, they are likely licensed to transmit and a lot of consumer equipment has the warning “(1) this device may not cause harmful interference, and (2) this device must accept any interference received, including interference that may cause undesired operation.”.
 The other is that just because you see an antenna, that does not mean that it is the cause of the problem.
 It may take a technician to identify the actual cause.

 What can be done?